 If the offender is not already in care, then the remand must be dealt with first and a remand to local authority accommodation granted before the local authority has power to seek a Secure Accommodation Order.
 Time that is spent remanded or committed in custody (including Police detention, or in secure accommodation), is deducted from the final sentence.
 Time spent remanded or committed to local authority accommodation does not count against the final sentence.

 A custody officer, after charge, is under a duty to ensure that an arrested youth is moved to local authority accommodation, unless it is certified in the case of:

 - a child who is aged 12 to 17 inclusive, that no secure accommodation is available and that keeping him in other local authority accommodation would not be adequate to protect the public from serious harm from him; or

 - any child that, for the reasons specified on the certificate, it is impracticable to make the transfer (s 38(6) PACE).

-Although the new sub-section uses the word "impracticable" in relation to those under 12 years, the construction of the statutory provision makes clear that the type of accommodation in which the local authority propose to place the youth is not a factor which the custody officer may take into account in considering whether the transfer is acceptable.
-As the detention of children under 12 in youth detention accommodation would not be available to the Court, other than at the instigation of the local authority, itself under s.
-25 of the Children Act 1989 it would be improper to try and use s.
-38(6) PACE to achieve it.
+Although the sub-section uses the word "impracticable" in relation to those under 12 years, the construction of the statutory provision makes clear that the type of accommodation in which the local authority propose to place the youth is not a factor which the custody officer may take into account in considering whether the transfer is acceptable.
+As the detention of children under 12 in youth detention accommodation would not be available to the Court, other than at the instigation of the local authority itself under s.
+25 of the Children Act 1989 it would be improper to try and use s.38(6) PACE to achieve it.